infracloudio/plex-acorn/tutorial.md

 ## Conclusion

-In this tutorial we learned how to use the Acornfile and host your own Plex Media Server.
+In this tutorial we explored how to host your own Plex Media Server and use Acorn to seemlessly not only deploy the application but also extend it to perform automated scheduled job for your app.
 Also, different ways to deploy the app using CLI and Dashboard approach.